AlbertUnruh/AstronomicalAnnualCalendar/SPECIFICATION.md

 # Specification

-So you want wo use this project to generate the astronomical annual calendar without data from AstroWin32?
+So you want to use this project to generate the astronomical annual calendar without data from AstroWin32?

 In this document I show you how any custom files have to be built to be valid.